Federal solidarity contribution

 Legal requirements and purpose

 The Federal Act on Compulsory Social Measures and Placements prior to 1981 (CSMPA) provides the legal basis for payments to be made to victims.
-In particular, it provides for what is known as a "solidarity contribution".
+In particular, it provides for what is known as a "solidarity contribution" of CHF 25,000 per victim.
 This is intended as recognition of the injustice suffered by the victims, as well as being an expression of social solidarity.

 The following persons are entitled to a solidarity contribution: